 As always, if this has resonated I’d love to hear from you – comment or drop me an email and tell me about your experiences!

 With love & unicorns,

-Multipod Issues is a new and irregular series about life & business as a multipotentialite, sparked by some conversations and recurring themes that have come up recently.
+Multipod Issues is a series about life & business as a multipotentialite, sparked by some conversations and recurring themes that have come up recently.
 If you have a multipod issue you’d like me to write about, drop me a note – email@example.com

 Need a photographer for your business(es) who understands the scanner / Renaissance human / multipotentialite thing?!
 I’m your girl!